Skip to content

 BMW i8.

 There were a lot of virtual reality technologies that year.
 Some seemed very usable.
-If you wanted to try them, you needed to join one of the long lines.
-Unfortunately, I didn’t, as I had photos to take.
+If you wanted to try them, you joined one of the long lines.
+Unfortunately, I didn’t, as photos were my priority.

 red Honda NSX sports car